Clear Creek Baptist Bible College: History

-The campus work study program had chicken coops and farming areas, a furniture factory (making pews and pulpit furniture), and RA arrows for archery men could work and provide and study as well.
+The campus work study program had chicken coops and farming areas, a furniture factory (making pews and pulpit furniture), and RA arrows for archery.
+Through the program, men and women could work and provide and study as well.
 In 1948 Kelly Hall was finished, which housed family and single students as well as offices and a chapel.
 Kelly Hall still serves today as the male dormitory and cafeteria.

 D.M.
 Aldridge became the president in 1954 and brought the school into full-time education ministry.
-In 1982 Leon Simpson became.
 Four years later the school received full accreditation from the American Association of Bible Colleges.

-One of the faculty serving at that time was H. Leo Eddleman (1911-1995), who has served many of our Baptist Schools.
+One of the faculty serving at that time was H. Leo Eddleman (1911–1995), who has served many of our Baptist Schools.
 He received his PhD from Southern Baptist Theological Seminary, after being appointed missionary to Palestine, he returned and began his professorship at New Orleans Baptist Theological Seminary.
 He went on to become the President of Georgetown College, and New Orleans Baptist Theological Seminary.
 He also was employed by the Baptist Sunday School Board.
 He retired from Clear Creek Baptist Bible College in 1989 and moved back to Louisville, Kentucky.

 Kentucky Baptist Convention president Bill D. Whitaker became the college's fourth president in 1988.
 During his tenure, the school became debt-free and constructed a new education center, now known as the Bill D. Whitaker Class Room Building.
 Donnie Fox replaced Whitaker as president in 2007.
+In 2020, Clear Creek released their Master of Arts in Ministry program as "a competency based degree program built on 10 competencies and correlating in intensity to other graduate ministry degrees yielding 30 credit hours."
+On January 1, 2023, Charles Goodman became the new president of Clear Creek Baptist Bible College.